Tampa Boat Accident Attorney

 Just like car accidents are different from truck accidents, each type of boating accident is handled slightly differently under the law.
 In recreational boat accidents, you will likely handle the matter with private insurance companies, but you may have to go up against big corporations and face confusing insurance issues in commercial boat accidents.

-No matter the situation – when you experience a commercial or recreational boating accident and suffer harm as a result, our Tampa boat accident attorneys are here to help.
+No matter the situation – when you experience a commercial or recreational boating accident and suffer harm as a result, our Tampa boat accident attorney is here to help.

 Common Causes of Boating Accidents